 i.
 “Company Capitalization” means all shares in the capital of the Company issued and outstanding, assuming exercise or conversion of all outstanding vested and unvested options, warrants, and other convertible securities and (2) all shares reserved and available for future grant under any equity incentive or similar plan of the Company;

 ii.
-“Conversion Price” means the lower of: (1) the price per share equal to the Specified Amount; or (2) *80% of the price per Next Round Shares sold in the Equity Financing; [*this is equal to 1-discount as would be specified in a SAFE.]
+“Conversion Price” means the lower of: (1) the price per share equal to the Specified Amount; or (2) *80% of the price per Next Round Shares sold in the Equity Financing; [*this is equal to 1 minus the discount as would be specified in a SAFE.]

 iii.
 “Specified Amount” means the Valuation Cap divided by the applicable Company Capitalization;